flea89/golddigger/planning/rfc.md

 # Problem it solves

-- There are unfortunately still subtle differences between generated golden images on different host platforms, Golddigger allows to run tests on a single platform (on CI/CD pipelins) removing this problem
+- There are unfortunately still subtle differences between generated golden images on different host platforms, Goldigger allows to run tests on a single platform (on CI/CD pipelins) removing this problem

 - Approval and re-submission of golden test can be lengthy, Goldigger unifies the process in one place

 # Goal